2.1. Embedded graphs

 set_PCA_coordinates(center_type=None, scale_radius=None)[source]

 Method to set the PCA coordinates of the vertices in the graph which is helpful for coarse alignment.
 If you also want to center at zero, the options for center_type are mean or min_max.
 Set scale_radius to a value to scale to a specific radius.
-Warning: This overwrites the original coordinates
+Warning: This overwrites the original coordinates.

 g_omega(theta)[source]